 - 90% are carcinoid tumours; 10% are cylindromas.

 - Encysted effusion (fluid, blood, pus).

 - Skin tumour (eg, seborrhoeic wart).

-- Refer urgently (to be seen within two weeks) patients with:
+- Refer urgently (to be seen within two weeks) patients:

-- May show a peripheral circular opacity, hilar enlargement, consolidation, pleural effusion or bony secondaries.
+- CXR: this may show a peripheral circular opacity, hilar enlargement, consolidation, pleural effusion or bony secondaries:

 - Weight loss